 At McQiu Lawyers, we specialise in drafting a range of Deeds.
 A Deed is a legally binding document, with specific formality requirements depending on the nature and purpose of the Deed.
 Unlike other documents, it does not require express consideration (e.g. payment of money or exchange of something valuable) to be binding.
 It represents a promise to do something or not do something.

 The types of Deeds we draft include Family Trust Deeds, Unit Trust Deeds and other Commercial Deeds.

 Whatever Deed you require, we can assist.

 General and Enduring Power of Attorney’s

 You may want someone to look after your assets and make sure your money is spent the way you have intended.
 You may want that person to start acting immediately or at a future time.
 You may even want that person to continue to have power to deal with your money even when you are no longer able to make sound decisions.
 These can all be achieved by entering into a Power of Attorney (POA).

-There are two main types of POA’s – General and Enduring.
+There are two main types of Powers Of Attorney – General and Enduring.
 Depending on your intentions, we will will advise you on which type is best suited to your needs and ensure that your best interests are safeguarded.

 To make an appointment today simply call (02) 8036 8333

 Liability limited by a scheme approved under Professional Standards Legislation